Pearl Guide

 Custom Pearl Jewellery

-Pear Jewels can create custom pearl jewellery on request, including pearl earrings, pendants, necklaces, bracelets and meaningful June birthstone pieces.
+Pear Jewels can create custom pearl jewellery on request, including pearl earrings, pendants, necklaces, bracelets, rings and meaningful June birthstone designs.

-Whether you love classic white pearls, golden South Sea pearls or dramatic Tahitian pearls, custom design allows you to build a jewellery piece around your preferred look.
+Whether you love classic white pearls, golden South Sea pearls, Tahitian pearls or baroque freshwater pearls, custom design allows you to create a piece around your preferred look.

 Pearl jewellery is ideal for weddings, anniversaries, birthdays, heirloom-inspired pieces and timeless everyday elegance.